 - Crush Injuries – From falling objects and racking

 - Back Injuries – Due to manual handling accidents and slips, trips or falls

 - Chemical burns – From employers not providing the right Personal Protective Equipment (PPE) and training

 - Heat burns – From oil or equipment

 - Food Poisoning – From out of date food or lack of health and hygiene controls

-If you have suffered an injury in an accident in a Tesco warehouse or supermarket that you believe was not your fault, you could be owed compensation.
-Call our experts today for a no-obligation discussion to find out if you have a potential claim against Tesco.
+If you have suffered an injury in an accident in a warehouse or supermarket that you believe was not your fault, you could be owed compensation.
+Call our experts today for a no-obligation discussion to find out if you have a potential claim against a supermarket.